 Some of the rules about benefit eligibility and age are described below.

 Pension Credit has two elements - a Guarantee Credit and a Savings Credit.
 The Savings Credit element is only payable to people who reached retirement age before April 2016.
 The Guarantee Credit element is available to people classified as being state pension age (or in couples, where the younger member of the couple has reached state pension age).

 Income Support/Jobseeker’s Allowance/Employment and Support Allowance

-The personal allowance for Council Tax Support and Housing Benefit varies according to age and circumstances, and can be less for those aged under 25.
-Please note that this calculator cannot work out entitlement to Council Tax Support and Housing Benefit for 16-17 year olds.
+The personal allowance for Council Tax Reduction and Housing Benefit varies according to age and circumstances, and can be less for those aged under 25.
+Please note that this calculator cannot work out entitlement to Council Tax Reduction and Housing Benefit for 16-17 year olds.

 You cannot make a new claim for these benefits unless you are already claiming a tax credit and become eligible for the other (child tax credit or working tax credit).

 If you are aged 16 - 25 you will need to be responsible for at least one child or have a disability to be eligible for tax credits.